Type-driven Neural Programming by Example: Literature review

 \citet{kalyan2018neural} built on this to extend the guidance to each search step, integrating \emph{deductive} search (e.g. a SAT/SMT solver, extensions like \emph{conflict-driven} learning~\citep{feng2018program}), a statistical model judging generalization, and a heuristic search controller deciding which of the model's suggested branches to explore (branch-and-bound~\citep{kalyan2018neural}, beam search ~\citep{polosukhin2018neural}, $A^{*}$~\citep{lee2018accelerating}).
 The statistical model mentioned here is where other neural synthesis methods would fit into this approach.
-Another important decision here is when to \emph{prune} branches, although near the leaves this check may be slower than to just explore any that remain.~\citep{polozov}

-\citet{feng2018program} expanded on neural-guided deductive techniques like SMT solvers by \emph{conflict-driven} learning, ensuring that if e.g. a \emph{map} operation would yield an output list length not corresponding to the desired length, other operations suffering from the same issue such as \emph{reverse} and \emph{sort} would be automatically ruled out as well.
+\citet{feng2018program} expanded on neural-guided deductive techniques like SMT solvers by \emph{conflict-driven} learning, ensuring that if e.g. a \verb|map| operation would yield an output list length not corresponding to the desired length, other operations suffering from the same issue such as \verb|reverse| and \verb|sort| would be automatically ruled out as well.

 \citet{zhang2018leveraging} focus on incorporating deduced constraints into the statistical model, to allow taking this info into account in the decision of which branches to focus on.
 Another similar effort has been that of \citet{odena2020learning}, which adds additional features describing properties of a function.
 Types however have so far been missing here.